gildahl/arcadeVFE/README.md

 This option will enable the edit controls under the Choose ROM list containing the locations of arcade machines in the virtual arcade.
 You may edit these as you please.

 ### Run RawAccel
 **RawAccel** is a utility that can be found on GitHub at `https://github.com/RawAccelOfficial/rawaccel`.
 This software may be needed to tune some trackballs to have additional sensitivity.
 For example, I need it to make my **Ultimarc U-Trak** trackball work correctly in **Arcade Time Capsule**.
-To integrate **RawAccel** with **arcadeVFE**, simply install it anywhere you like on your PC, and then open the `.\Config` folder inside your arcadeVFE folder and open the `plugins.ini` file in a text editor.
+To integrate **RawAccel** with **arcadeVFE**, simply install it anywhere you like on your PC, then open the `plugins.ini` file in a text editor (located in the `\Config` subfolder of arcadeVFE).
 Finally, add the path to your RawAccel folder to the `Path=` line in the `[RawAccel]` section.
 For example:

 ```
 [RawAccel]
 Path=E:\Utilities\RawAccel
 ```

-This option is only available when the **Monitor only when the arcade is running** above setting is configured.
-When this option is turned on VFE will automatically load **RawAccel** when the arcade is running, and will close **RawAccel** when the arcade is closed.
+Once you've done this, close and restart arcadeVFE if it was running, then check the **Run RawAccel** checkbox option at the bottom of the **Settings** dialog (note that **Monitor only when the arcade is running** must also be turned on).
+Once you have done this, VFE will automatically load **RawAccel** when the arcade is running, and will close **RawAccel** when the arcade is closed.
 It is up to the user to configure **RawAccel** properly for their trackball before use.

 ### Show Tooltips
 In addition to this documentation file, the **Settings** screen implements tooltips on all controls to explain their operation.
 If you no longer need the tooltips, you can turn them off by unchecking the **Show Tooltips** checkbox.